-Starting from the relation of railway systems, bridge-building and associated static and constructive questions the origins of the Institute for Structural Analysis reach far back.
-A brief history gives interesting insights and relations here.
+Starting with railway systems, bridge engineering and the associated structural analysis and design, the origins of the Institute for Structural Analysis go far back.
+A brief history provides interesting insights and relations.